Use these helpful travel resources for vacation inspiration, trip preparation and useful tips while traveling at home and abroad.

 Crossing the Cape Cod Canal, travel “off Cape” as we head to Rhode Island.
 Visit Newport, where you can spend time on the historic waterfront or in the Antiques District.
 Perhaps visit Newport Casino, the birthplace of tennis in the US.
 Highlight your visit with our Optional Experiences of The Breakers, a summer “cottage” of the Vanderbilt’s or sail on a Schooner.
 Continue this afternoon to Providence, home of Brown University.

-First, you will be heading to the Bridge of Flowers.
+First, drive along the Historic Mohawk Trail on the way to Bridge of Flowers.
 The Bridge of Flowers Committee was initiated by the Shelburne Falls Area Women's Club in 1929.
-It is a 501 c 3 nonprofit and its gardeners and volunteer members work hard to keep the Bridge's many flowers, plants, trees, shrubs and vines growing beautifully throughout the season.
-Next on your journey, you will visit Saxtons Distillery.
-Saxton’s produces Sapling Vermont Maple Rye, Maple Bourbon and Maple Liqueur, Perc Coffee Liqueur and Snowdrop Gin.
+It is nonprofit and its gardeners and volunteer members work hard to keep the Bridge's many flowers, plants, trees, shrubs and vines growing beautifully throughout the season.
+Next on your journey, you will visit Saxton's Distillery.
+Saxton's produces Sapling Vermont Maple Rye, Maple Bourbon and Maple Liqueur, Perc Coffee Liqueur and Snowdrop Gin.
 The multiple-award winning Sapling line uses locally-produced maple, Perc Coffee Liqueur features rich organic coffee, and Snowdrop Gin is a uniquely complex gin that is vacuum distilled to preserve and enhance the delicate flavors of the 18 botanicals used in distillation.
 Snowdrop has experienced tremendous growth since its introduction in 2016.
 It was recently awarded 93 points and a Top 100 Spirit in the World by Wine Enthusiast in 2017, making it their highest rated gin from New England.
 The distillery is an independently owned business operating since 2006.

 This morning we visit the famous resort town of Stowe before you travel past the appropriately named Green Mountains to Vermont's capital city of Montpelier.
 Visit the Morse Farm Maple Sugarworks for a tasting of the unique “sugar on snow”.
 Before ending today's journey back in Killington, visit the state’s capital building.

 This morning, cross from the Green Mountains to the White Mountains as we leave Vermont and head to New Hampshire.
-Travel along the dramatic Franconia Notch mountain pass before entering the scenic byway known locally as "The Kanc".
-Emerging from the Kancamagus into North Conway your home for the next 2 evenings.
+Travel along the dramatic Franconia Notch mountain pass before entering the scenic byway known locally as “The Kanc”, a historic National scenic byway (34 miles).
+Emerging from the Kancamagus, North Conway will be your home for the next 2 evenings.

-Taking one last morning stroll around Portsmouth, you'll head back to Boston today.
+Taking one last morning stroll around Portsmouth, you’ll head back to Boston today.
 Make the most of the drive and the bursts of colour that will accompany you along the way before your trip will come to an end at Boston Logan International Airport.
-If you feel like you Boston still has more you'd like to discover, you've also got the option of extending your stay a few more days.
+Airport arrival will be at approximately 12 p.m., please be aware when booking your flights.
+If you feel like Boston still has more you’d like to discover, you’ve also got the option of extending your stay a few more days.

 Prices shown are per person based on two people sharing a twin room.
 To request a personalized travel quote, click "Request Quote" and a Travel Specialist will send your custom quote including airfare if requested.